ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/operations/maintenance/backup/backup.markdown

 * **Remove old backup files regularly**.
   RavenDB does **not** remove old backup files automatically.
   As these files continue to aggregate, it is important that you take care of their regular removal.
-  You can use services like crontab (a linux scheduling procedure) to create an old-backups-removal routine.
+  You can use services like crontab (a Linux scheduling procedure) to create an old-backups-removal routine.

 * **Store backup files in a location other than your database's**.
   Note that backup files are always stored in a local folder first (even when the final backup destination is remote).